hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/688_scc_iii.md

 could make a tour round the world without a single copper in my pocket?"

-In boyhood Swamiji had a great predilection for hearing the chanting of the Râmâyana by professional singers.
+In boyhood Swamiji had a great predilection for hearing the chanting of the Rāmāyana by professional singers.
 Wherever such chanting would take place in the neighborhood, he would attend it, leaving sport and all.
 Swamiji related how, while listening to the Ramayana, on some days, he would be so deeply engrossed in it as to forget all about home, and would have no idea that it was late at night, and that he must return home, and so forth.
-One day during the chant he heard that the monkey-god Hanumân lived in banana orchards.
+One day during the chant he heard that the monkey-god Hanumān lived in banana orchards.
 Forthwith he was so much convinced that when the chant was over, he did not go home straight that night, but loitered in a banana orchard close to his house, with the hope of catching sight of Hanuman, till it was very late in the night.